This article is our attempt to decide what Accor Live Limitless points are worth. How should you value them?

 There is one exception.
 Accor runs a small events programme via the Accor Experiences website.

-Accor runs very few UK events via this platform so it isn’t a realistic route for spending large amounts of points.
-That said, I am sitting on the points I earned at Fairmont Barbados last October in the hope that I can use them over time for Accor Experiences events.
+Accor runs relatively few UK events via this platform so it isn’t a realistic route for spending large amounts of points.
+That said, if you are based in London it may be worth sitting on them and keeping an eye out for interesting Accor Experiences events.

 How low can value go on the downside?